Diversity, Equity, and Inclusion

 Why We do This Work

-Anwar Abdul-Rahman, Principal of Explore Upper
+Anwar Abdul-Rahman, Former Principal of Explore Upper

 Why is educating young people important to you?
 I learned as a youth that education creates options and opportunity, especially for a first generation immigrant and college student like myself.
 Knowing the power of a strong education, I am committed to creating a learning environment built on strong relationships, equitable supports systems and high quality instruction.
 Working in Central Brooklyn, where many of the students have a similar background, I am committed to doing my part in setting students up to take advantage of all the options that come with education.